jconorgrogan/Informational-Constructivism/README.md

 2.  **Time and Memory Follow from Finiteness:** In any system operating with Finite States (`m` states), ongoing processes (sequences of length `k ≥ m+1`) inevitably force the *reuse* of states (Pigeonhole Principle).
 This forced **Label Reuse** provides the basis for internal time-ordering and memory.

 3.  **Structure Follows from Persistence under Limits:** Change within Finite States is informationally **Irreversible** (non-injective transitions erase information).
-This has operational **Consequences**. **Assumption: Persistence** - We consider systems that continue operating non-trivially.
+This has operational **Consequences**. **Assumption: Persistence** - We consider systems that continue operating non-trivially, **achieving this stability through effective self-management**.
 Such systems inevitably face complexity limits (**Saturation**, where informational complexity `I_t` exceeds system capacity based on `m`).
 To persist, they *must* manage the Consequences of Irreversibility using only finite states.
 This necessitates developing structured ways to handle information (reuse, encoding) by balancing competing operational costs (e.g., description complexity vs. processing/error cost, conceptually `L = K + λE`).
-This drives the **Structure Dynamic** – forcing the emergence of rules, complexity, and optimization as strategies approximating cost minimization.
+This drives the **Structure Dynamic** – **the mechanism enabling stable self-reference by** forcing the emergence of rules, complexity, and optimization as strategies approximating cost minimization.

 **In essence:** By analyzing the conceptual extremes under the assumption of Finite Capacity, we deduce the necessity of Finite States as a foundational structure for stable operation.
 Dynamics within Finite States mathematically force Label Reuse (leading to time/memory) and Irreversibility/Consequences.
 The Persistence assumption, combined with facing Saturation limits under operational costs, compels the Structure Dynamic, driving complexity and order.